Alexis-Bize/InfiniteMITM/docs/Command.md

 ## Before

 In the following example, the `before.cmd` command will pack an existing XML file (previously unpacked using **InfiniteVariantTool**) into a binary format before returning it to the game.
+Please note that **InfiniteVariantTool** must be downloaded beforehand.

 ```yaml
 domains: